 Later, fraud was proven, and Manhattan became the county seat.
 The next legislature passed an act making Manhattan the permanent county seat and requiring the county officers to move the county records.

-The development of the Kansas Pacific Railroad through Manhattan and Ogden in 1866 provided much growth to the two towns, and over the years, several other lines were added to the county.
+The development of the Kansas Pacific Railroad through Manhattan and Ogden in 1866 provided much growth to the two towns, and several other lines were added to the county over the years.
 As Riley County continued to attract more settlers, more towns were developed, many of which no longer exist today.

 In 1870 a colony of Welsh settlers organized the town of Powys, located about two miles east of present-day Bala.
-When they were unable to find enough water, they relocated two miles west and formed the town of Bala in 1871.
+When they could not find enough water, they relocated two miles west and formed the town of Bala in 1871.
 The Bala school closed in 1964, and the post office suspended delivery in 1966, leaving the old settlement a ghost town.

 Riley County Kansas